Hasse principles for higher-dimensional fields

 is injective.

-\noi This is related to a more precise rigidity result (for $n$ invertible in $K$) on the Kato complexes recalled in the next section which we shall also need in the following sections.
+\v \noi This is related to a more precise rigidity result (for $n$ invertible in $K$) on the Kato complexes recalled in Theorem 4.11, which we shall also need in the following sections.
 However, as was pointed out to me by J.-L. Colliot-Th\'{e}l\`{e}ne, the injectivity above follows by a simple argument, and in the following general version:

-\noi \textbf{Theorem 2.10} Let $K/k$ be a field extension satisfying the following property
+\noi \textbf{Theorem 2.13} Let $K/k$ be a field extension satisfying the following property:

-\noi (SD) If a variety $Y$ over $k$ has a $K$-rational point, then it also has a $k$-rational point.
+\noi {\bf (SD)} If a variety $Y$ over $k$ has a $K$-rational point, then it also has a $k$-rational point.

 \noi Let $F$ be a set-valued contravariant functor on the category of all $k$-schemes such that